Rory-Mac/personal-website/_posts/2023-07-23-Existential-Risk.markdown

 </p>
 <p>These historical close-calls suggest that of fundamental importance to the prevention of nuclear war is rationality and diplomacy, to act in opposition to the delusion
 required to launch a first or retaliatory strike, and to recall that second-strike capabilities ensure that decision-makers can delay decisions without cost, even in moments of high-pressure.
-More reliable detection systems help decrease the chance of such decisions ahving to be made.
-Modern systems such as SBIRS, a constellation of infrared satellites deployed for the detection of missile launches, help complement other ground-based radar networks and nuclear detonation detection systems to decrease the impact of false readings.
+More reliable detection systems help decrease the chance of such decisions having to be made.
+Modern systems such as SBIRS, a constellation of infrared satellites deployed for the detection of missile launches, help complement other ground-based radar networks and nuclear detonation detection systems to decrease the likelihood of false readings.
 The development of the Washington–Moscow Direct Communications Link, the Beijing–Washington hotline, the US Nuclear Risk Reduction Center, and the Russian
 National Nuclear Risk Reduction Center, also align with these principles and are of mutual benefit to all parties involved.
 On the diplomatic front, recognition and reinforcement of the phrase coined by Reagan and Gorbachev, that a "nuclear war cannot be won and must never be fought" is of great importance.
 This sentiment has been affirmed by a joint statement made by The People’s Republic of China, the French Republic, the Russian Federation, the United Kingdom of Great Britain and Northern Ireland,